Ryouh/Feats-Revisited/Feats.md

 ### Shield Bash

-**Prerequisite:** Level 3.
+**Prerequisite:** Level 3, Proficiency with shields.
 ___
 You have learned to use your shield as a melee weapon.

-* You can use s shield to make melee weapon attacs, a shield deals 1d6 + your Strength modifier bludgeoning damage, and you can use your proficiency nonus for the attack roll.
+* You can use s shield to make melee weapon attacks, a shield deals 1d6 + your Strength modifier bludgeoning damage, and you can use your proficiency bonus for the attack roll.
 If you have a magical shield, the defense bonus also counts as a to hit and damage bonus for you.
 * When you take the attack action you can make an extra attack with the shield as a bonus action, as if you were fighting with two weapons.

 ```